ysangkok/python-bitcoinlib/README.md

 More importanty, it could accept something as valid that bitcoind would deem invalid.

-It is good to use VerifyScript to pre-screen the transaction inputs that you create, before the transaction to bitcoind, or for debugging purposes.
+It is good to use VerifyScript to pre-screen the transaction inputs that you create, before passing the transaction to bitcoind, or for debugging purposes.
 But bitcoind should always remain the authoritative source on transaction input validity.

 ## Module import style